 According to the "Conflict Resolution Education" report, the purposes of conflict resolution are to provide an environment in which "each learner can feel physically and psychologically free from threats and danger and can find opportunities to work and learn with others for the mutual achievement of all.
 The diversity of the school's population is respected and celebrated."

 The report offers negotiation, mediation, and consensus of decision making as the three essential processes of conflict resolution.
-It goes on to define four basic approaches to conflict resolution education:
+It goes on to define several basic approaches to conflict resolution education, including:

 The approaches often overlap in actual schools or other institutions.
-Here's a look at how each approach works in a different program.
+Here's a look at how some of the approaches work.

 The Peace Education Foundation (PEF) provides a grade-level-specific curriculum for prekindergarten through grade 12 that has a unified sequence of content and skills.
 To entrench conflict resolution in schools, PEF programs are purposefully tied to school improvement.